 Dwelling, Townhouse.
-A dwelling that is part of a townhouse project of two or more attached dwellings where each dwelling is located on an individual lot or parcel and shares at least one common wall with an adjacent dwelling.
+A dwelling that is part of a townhouse project of two or more attached dwellings where each dwelling is located on an individual lot, parcel, or middle housing lot and shares at least one common wall with an adjacent dwelling.